voltpop/vp-website/_pages/warwalrux.markdown

 ---

-## Professional Enabler, Amateur Musician and General Fool
+## Professional enabler, amateur musician, Oxford comma fan, and general fool

 Drew Foulks (warwalrux) is a human being for both fun and profit